 Tea and coffee will be provided.
 Lunch is not included but there is a cafeteria on-site, and other options nearby. https://www.ucl.ac.uk/behaviour-change/behaviour-change-health-and-sustainability-conference-2025

-The conference will take in Lisbon, Portugal on 2nd & 3rd April 2025.
-Pre-conference workshops & networking will take place on 1st April, these will be available to book separately later this year.
+The conference will take place in Lisbon, Portugal on 2nd & 3rd April 2025.
+Pre-conference workshops & networking will take place on 1st April, find out more on the CBC website.

 Please note: Low, middle income countries (LMIC) Discount: to be eligible, participants must work for an organisation that has its administrative offices based in an LMIC, or be employed by an organisation and live in an LMIC.
 This includes university staff and students from LMIC.
 LMIC List of Countries (Wellcome Trust)